officer-rosmarino/officer-rosmarino.github.io/index.md

 I love hiking and camping.
 The sense of satisfaction after a hard hike in the nature is something different.

 I am a bit of a weird Italian.
 I will try almost every food that I can, and most likely like it.
+Except for pineapple pizza, that deserves the death penalty (nah, I'm joking).